 Internships, placements and work shadowing

-- Work shadowing is a good introduction to many areas of the media.
+- work shadowing, which is a good introduction to many areas of the media.
 Here you spend time with an experienced professional, learning about what they do.

-- Work experience weeks are a good way to get a short but intense feel for how a particular role works.
-These are a good way to find out more about a job you think you’d like.
+- work experience placements lasting one to two weeks.
+These are a good way to get a strong feel for how a particular role works in a short period of time, as well as to find out more about a job you think you’d like.

 - Longer internships, which usually last two to three months and sometimes – though not always, take place in the summer.
 These are usually offered by larger organisations.

 You can find opportunities on employers’ websites, on TARGETjobs and through organisations such as Creative Access.
 While some other sectors have an annual recruitment drive for summer, internships, publishing and media employers tend to advertise their work experience opportunities at any time of year so it’s worth checking back regularly.
 Take the initiative and approach companies that interest you if they don’t offer a formal work experience scheme.
 We have advice on making speculative applications for work experience.
 In most cases you should be paid for work experience: this article will help you know your rights.

 Due to the coronavirus pandemic fewer employers are offering internships and work experience placements this year, and some are running them virtually: the Penguin Random House internship is one example.
 Read our guides to internships, work experience and the coronavirus and what to expect from virtual internships for more advice.
 Fewer available opportunities mean that internship applications are likely to be more competitive this year, making it even more important to seek alternative forms of experience as well.